mayasharma2110/Treat-Yourself/README.md

 * As a business owner, I want to be able to manage the products (picture, price, description etc) that are displayed on the site and remove any that are not for sale anymore.

+* As a business owner I want to be able to delete any product reviews that contain inappropriate text or are spam.

 #### User Goals

 * To find existing and new products they may like.